Skip to main content

 warning

-The load balancer in Managed Kubernetes is used to distribute incoming traffic between pods.
+A load balancer in Managed Kubernetes is used to distribute incoming traffic between pods.

 Create a load balancer

-1. Check the quotas.
+1. Check quotas.

 2. Connect to the cluster.

-3. Create EnvoyProxy.
+3. Create an EnvoyProxy object.

-4. Create GatewayClass.
+4. Create a GatewayClass object.

-5. Create Gateway.
+5. Create a Gateway object.

 1. Check quotas